Schedule of 28th NOI (2025)

 EGOI Representation

 The top female students of past NOIs and past EGOI contestants will be invited to participate in NOI unofficially, provided they satisfy at least one of the eligibility constraints listed above.
-They, as well as the top feamle contestants of NOI in year Y will be invited to the year Y EGOI training team.
+They, as well as the top female contestants of NOI in year Y will be invited to the year Y EGOI training team.

 Note that while certain cases may be deliberated by the NOI committee, any decisions reached may not be further appealed.